 No. Most eyelash growth serums do not give instant results.
 You may have to wait eight weeks for visible results, given that you apply your eyelash growth serum every night.
 Be consistent if you want your eyelash growth serum to work, and make sure that you’re using a proven formula.
 Try the Vivo eyelash growth serum for best results!

 You have to take note, though, that eyelash growth serums may not be for people with skin allergies or sensitive skin.
 Consult your doctor if you’re concerned.

 Gently Remove Your Makeup Before Bed

 You have probably heard of this advice a thousand times before: remove your makeup before you sleep.
 The first product on your night skin-care routine should be a makeup remover.
-The skin renews at night, so keeping your makeup on may cause extensive damage.

 How To Remove Your Makeup While Keeping Your Lashes Intact

 Some products such as mascara and eyeliner may be hard to remove, so you might be tempted to scrub your eyes excessively.
 However, doing so will only cause the loss of eyelashes over time.
 Rubbing too much will also result in irritation and wrinkles.